-My first instinct was to doubt that I could do the job.
+My first instinct when I started this job was to doubt that I could do it.
 It was outside the scope of my formal training and expertise and a considerable jump in leadership level.
 My younger self, plagued with self-doubt, would have turned it down.
 In fact, years ago I did turn down a promotion to my first management role at PMI.
-Fortunately, at the time, my new boss to be—who became an important mentor—encouraged me to take the leap by giving me some very practical advice.
+Fortunately, at the time, my new boss to be – who became an important mentor – encouraged me to take the leap by giving me some very practical advice.
 He said translate your concerns into answering the question “What would it take for me to succeed in this role?”
-And then demand all the support you need—training, mentoring, support from peers and your boss.
+And then demand all the support you need – training, mentoring, support from peers and your boss.

 I think a lot of women have similar feelings of self-doubt.
 I’m sure men do too, but I believe women tend to react differently to them.
 Indeed, various studies have shown that women feel they need to be fully proficient in the skills required by a job before they feel comfortable taking it; men, on the other hand, will usually jump right in, sure that they can gain the necessary skills as they go.

 So fast forward to two years ago, and remembering that advice, I took the job anyway.
 I have been stretched out of my comfort zone, and there have been plenty of mornings when I’ve felt completely overwhelmed, out of my depth and been tempted to

 hide under the bedcovers.
 In those kinds of dark moments, when the self-doubt gets loud, I still try to focus on my strengths and how I can bridge the gaps.
 Ironically, I find my own personal courage to keep going from the fact that my purpose is

 to create a more inclusive, gender balanced workplace at PMI.
 And, in particular, to help remove the barriers to women progressing to leadership roles.
 I can hardly encourage others to step up if I’m not walking my own talk.